 Professional development is argued by experts to be an important strategy to improve schools through increasing teacher quality.
 This evaluation focuses on seventh grade mathematics and gives teachers professional development (PD) designed to enhance their teaching of rational numbers topics: fractions, decimals, ratios proportions and percents.

-In the first year, the PD intervention consists of a 3-day summer institute, five day-long seminars during the school year, and 10 days of additional coaching support.
-In the second year, the PD consists of a 3-day summer institute 7th grade math teachers are offered professional development consisting of a summer institute (4 days for newly hired teachers and 2 days for returning teachers), 3 seminars, and 4 coaching sessions.
-The PD focuses on both math content and math pedagogy.
+In the first year, the PD intervention consisted of a 3-day summer institute, five day-long seminars during the school year, and 10 days of additional coaching support.
+In the second year, the PD consisted of three day-long seminars to reinforce the content delivered in the first year.
+A 2-day summer institute in the second year.was offered to those seventh grade teachers who were new to study.
+The PD focused on both math content and math pedagogy.
 A pilot in 3 districts took place during the 2006–07 school year.
 The full study was conducted in 12 districts and 88 schools in 2007–08 and in a subset of these schools in 2008–09 (6 districts and 39 schools).
 Middle schools in each district were randomly assigned to receive the treatment or the professional development normally provided by the district (the control condition).
-All eligible 7th grade math teachers within the treatment schools received the professional development.
+All eligible seventh grade math teachers within the treatment schools were offered the professional development.

 Cost/Duration: $21,192,725 over 5 years (August 2005 – May 2011)